 Not only does an environmentally friendly kitchen help the future of our planet it is also far more cost-efficient and billions of pounds have been saved by the use of Energy Star-rated appliances.
 (Energy Star is a government energy rating awarded to energy-efficient products.)

-This is our guide to help you reduce energy costs, reduce waste and offset your carbon footprint by creating an eco-friendly kitchen rental.
+This is our guide to help you reduce energy costs, reduce waste and offset your carbon footprint by creating an eco-friendly dark kitchen rental.

 Designing your energy-efficient & eco-friendly kitchen